GFDRR/CCDR-tools/_sources/docs/validation.md

 ### Comparison against basemap

-Identify artifacts in exposure data; if the errors are limited and a better source of truth is avaialble for comparison, fix them manually; else, account for them in the results interpretation and uncertainty.
+Identify artifacts in exposure data; if the errors are limited and a better source of truth is available for comparison, fix them manually; else, account for them in the results interpretation and uncertainty.

 ### Cross-comparison between similar datasets

 Run a statistical comparison between similar dataset to estimate their similarity.
 An example is spatial correlation:

+`Insert figure`

 # Output interpretation
-The model just provide cold numbers; then is to the ability of the risk analyst to interpret them correctly, spot errors, and build a narrative to make the results digestable for a non-expert audience.
+The analytical model produces numbers; then is to the ability of the risk analyst to interpret them correctly, spot errors, and build a narrative to make the results digestable for a non-expert audience.

 ## Validation against empirical disaster data